Regulated access to nuclear energy: the battle has only just begun...

 These new entrants will therefore have to purchase the remainder on the wholesale electricity market, which should increase the price paid by the end consumer if this wholesale price is, as is likely, higher than the Arenh level.
 Because it is largely amortized, historical nuclear power is a factor of stability in the price of electricity paid by the end consumer when electricity prices observed on the wholesale market tend to rise.

-The end of asymmetrical regulation?
+The end of asymmetric regulation?

-EDF's competitors are asking for the 100 TWh volume to be increased to 150 TWh, which would mean increasing Arenh's share well beyond 25%, since nuclear generation is already and will increasingly be declining in volume due to the scheduled closure of certain nuclear power plants.
+EDF's competitors are calling for the 100 TWh volume to be increased to 150 TWh, which would mean increasing Arenh's share well beyond 25%, since nuclear generation is already and will increasingly be declining in volume due to the scheduled closure of certain nuclear power plants.

 An amendment to this effect was passed in parliament, but the Constitutional Council, to which certain senators had referred the matter, expressed reservations when it issued its ruling on November 7, 2019.
 It justifies the mechanism, but calls for the Arenh price to be revised to take account of changes in the cost of nuclear power.
 Producer EDF is in fact calling for the level of Arenh to be upgraded beyond the price of 42 euros per MWh, which has been the price in force since early 2012.